-My work is about the human body's transformation from childhood to adulthood.
-In particular, my work focuses on the preadolescent and adolescent growth of my children.
-The time that one grows from childhood to adulthood is precious because it is a point of tremendous change for both the body and the mind.
-This moment of development in a child's life can affect his/her body self-confidence into adulthood.
+My work is about the transformation of living forms.
+In the past, my work focused on the pre-adolescent and adolescent growth of my own children.
+The time that one grows from childhood to adulthood is fascinating because it is a point of tremendous change for both the body and the mind.

-Much of my artwork is photo-based manipulated works in Adobe Photoshop merged with hand-drawings and output as either hand-pulled prints or ink-jet digital prints.
-I combine mediums of drawing, printmaking and the computer to get the results that I am most satisfied with.
-Although I do use the computer quite extensively in my imagery, drawing is still very important.
-My drawings reveal marks of my own hand; they pare down to just the surface and the mark of the tool that seconds later becomes a recorded memory.
+Much of my artwork is photo-based manipulated works in Adobe Photoshop merged with hand drawings and output as either hand-pulled prints or ink-jet digital prints.
+I combine the media of drawing, printmaking and photography on the computer to get the results that I am most satisfied with.
+I find my propensity to draw is fueled by my desire to leave a physical mark on my art; the mark made is pared down to just the surface of paper and the mark of the tool that seconds later becomes a recorded memory.
 I am fascinated with mark making and find it to be a necessary part of my life.

-I hope to make people appreciative of this precious and brief moment in a child’s life.
+I hope to make people appreciative of the precious moments of the transformations that humans, animals, and plants go through.